LiberQuack/easy-fx-scroll/README.md

 # utils-animation

-An element providing a starting point for your own reusable Polymer elements.
+An element that provides the ability of controlling css classes depending if your element is on/off sight on the device's screen

 ## Dependencies